-After the young hatch, they are completely helpless and entirely dependent on their mother for warmth.
+After the eggs hatch, the young are completely helpless, nearly naked and entirely dependent on their mother for warmth.
 Bringing home the food (mostly caterpillars) is Dad’s job for the first few days, and it’s intense, since each baby needs to eat several times an hour during the day.
 Later on, the female also forages for her babies.
-According to my reference, the mother begins providing food around day twelve, but I’ve seen both the male and female bringing food to the nestlings at day five or six; possibly this is due to the warmer temperatures in our region (as opposed to the eastern US, where spring comes later).
+According to my reference, the mother begins providing food around day twelve, but this is not accurate; I’ve seen both the male and female bringing food to the nestlings at day five or six; possibly this is due to the warmer temperatures in our region (as opposed to the eastern US, where spring comes later).
 Both parents efficiently remove poop sacs from the nest to keep it clean and drop them away from the nest to deter predators.

 Want to help these endearing couples?